 The site has been authored using Macromedia's Dreamweaver UltraDev HTML editing software.
-It is hosted on the divison's Web server, a Windows2000 Server running Internet Information Server 5.
-As these kind of course sites should be useable by a multitude of users in a variety of places, care was taken to minimise the requirements put on the clients hard-and software configuration.
+It is hosted on the division's Web server.
+As these kind of course sites should be useable by a multitude of users in a variety of places, care was taken to minimise the requirements put on the clients hard- and software configuration.
 Therefore no use was made of elements that require plugins, other than the pages that link to examples of WebCartography on the WWW.
-All interactivity and dynamic elements were realised either by using server-side technology (Active Server Pages) or by using client-side JavaScript optimised to run on any third generation Web browser.
+All interactivity and dynamic elements were realised either by using server-side technology (Active Server Pages) or by using client-side JavaScript optimised to run on any third generation Web browser. ;

-The course was built using four types of educational elements:
+The course was built using four types of educational elements :